Assembly Assessment

 Compleasm for genome completeness (gene-space)

-Similarly, you can use compleasm
+Similarly, you can use compleasm to assess the

 completeness of your genome assembly in terms of gene-space